 By 2010, he’d appeared as a guest vocalist on a couple of gigantic hit singles – B.O.B’s ‘Nothin’ On You’, Travie McCoy’s ‘Billionaire’ – and in their slipstream immediately launched his solo career with ‘Just The Way You Are’, then ‘Grenade’, then debut album ‘Doo-Wops & Hooligans’.
 Since then, he’s been pretty much unstoppable, with ‘Uptown Funk’ merely the latest in a long line of mega hits.

 Mark Ronson’s official music video for ‘Uptown Funk’ ft.
 Bruno Mars.
-Click to listen to Mark Ronson on Spotify: //smarturl.it/MarkRonsonSpotify?IQid=MarkRUF As featured on Uptown Special.
+Click to listen to Mark Ronson on Spotify: http://smarturl.it/MarkRonsonSpotify?IQid=MarkRUF As featured on Uptown Special.

 But what’s unique about him in comparison to other modern-day pop phenomena is both his Prince-style multi-instrument musicianship (“That’s me playing guitar on ‘Locked Out Of Heaven’; that’s me playing the piano on ‘When I Was Your Man’; that’s me on drums on ‘Uptown Funk”) and his old-school, James Brown-inspired perfectionist streak (“He’s the reason I’m sitting here now”).